 Counseling Services provides a safe, confidential space for students to explore aspects of themselves about which they may feel they cannot talk completely to close friends or family.
 The Southern Vermont College Counseling Center is staffed by licensed professionals with varied training and years of experience working with diverse college student populations.

 If you have questions or are looking for more detailed information on Counseling Services, go to our Frequently Asked Questions page.

-- to provide individual and group counseling opportunities to students experiencing personal adjustment or psychological problems.
+- Provide individual and group counseling opportunities to students experiencing personal adjustment or psychological problems;

-- to offer prevention efforts to assist students in identifying and learning skills that will aid them in effectively meeting educational and life goals.
+- Offer prevention efforts to assist students in identifying and learning skills that will aid them in effectively meeting educational and life goals; and

-- to contribute to a campus environment that facilitates the overall healthy growth and development of students.
+- Contribute to a campus environment that facilitates the overall healthy growth and development of students.

 The Counseling Services Office maintains strict ethical standards and procedures of privacy and confidentiality in accordance to with the state of Vermont.